 The computer probably had its power interrupted or was incorrectly shut down.
-Windows Me and Windows 98 automatically run ScanDisk at startup when the computer was incorrectly shut down.
+Windows 98 automatically runs ScanDisk at startup when the computer was incorrectly shut down.

 ScanDisk fixes errors on the hard drive to minimize data loss.
 To prevent ScanDisk from running when you start your computer, make sure you always shut down by selecting Shut Down from the Start menu.